Hi I’m Jane

 Building works are underway, converting our family home Tara Springs, a lifestyle, healing and retreat centre, in Taradale, Central Victoria just over an hour out of Melbourne,.

 I look forward to holding many nourishing classes, workshops and retreats in the beautiful grounds of Tara Springs.
-The teaching studio is due to open its doors in Spring 2022.
+The teaching studio is due to open its doors in Autumn 2023.

 Here in my beloved garden we grow an abundant food garden, to share with family and friends, as well as the volunteers who help us on the farm.
 I have always had a passion for growing herbs and flowers.
 I enjoy collecting beautiful varieties of flowers to adorn the house including my yoga altar, and diverse herbs for culinary, medicinal and magical uses.